 For the 7 Series and above device XPE spreadsheets, you can enter transceiver information in an MGT sheet (GTP, GTH, GTX, GTY, or GTZ) by using the Transceiver Configuration wizard.
 The Transceiver Configuration wizard provides a simplified method of filling in the MGT sheets in the XPE spreadsheet.
 When you configure a transceiver interface using the wizard, rows will be added to the IP Manager sheet and to the sheet for the transceiver that is part of the physical transceiver interface.
 For some protocols the wizard also places rows on the Logic and clock sheets representing typical resources utilized to implement the data interface layer.

-IMPORTANT: The Transceiver Configuration wizard does not support all transceiver protocols or all transceiver parameters for the supported protocols.
+IMPORTANT!
+The Transceiver Configuration wizard does not support all transceiver protocols or all transceiver parameters for the supported protocols.
 Any options not available in a dialog box field need to be entered manually in the field.
 Any cases where a quad has transceivers using both CPLL and QPLL, different transmit and receive rates, or different power modes, will also have to be entered manually.
 The wizard covers many common protocols, but you might need to modify the output of the wizard or enter the data manually in the MGT sheet for your specific case.
 For Better accuracy, create IP in Vivado and generate resource information to manually enter in to XPE.

-To understand the capabilities of the 7 series, UltraScale, and UltraScale+ device MGTs and the settings you will enter within XPE, refer to the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476) [Ref 8], the 7 Series FPGAs GTP Transceivers User Guide (UG482) [Ref 9], UltraScale Architecture GTH Transceivers Advance Specification User Guide(UG576) [Ref 14] and UltraScale Architecture GTY Transceivers Advance Specification User Guide (UG578) [Ref 15].
+To understand the capabilities of the 7 series, UltraScale, and UltraScale+ device MGTs and the settings you will enter within XPE, refer to the

+7 Series FPGAs GTX/GTH Transceivers User Guide (UG476), the 7 Series FPGAs GTP Transceivers User Guide (UG482), UltraScale Architecture GTH Transceivers User Guide (UG576), UltraScale Architecture GTY Transceivers User Guide (UG578).

-To populate the 7 Series MGT sheet using the XPE Transceiver Configuration Wizard:
+To populate the 7 series MGT sheet using the XPE Transceiver Configuration Wizard:

-- 1. Open the Transceiver Configuration wizard by doing one of the following: - On the applicable MGT sheet, click the Add GT Interface button.
+1. Open the Transceiver Configuration wizard using one of the following methods:

+On the applicable MGT sheet, click Add GT Interface button.

-Mdd GTX Interface
+Add GTX Interface